The Mauritius Command

 The Mauritius Command is the fourth naval historical novel in the Aubrey-Maturin series by Patrick O'Brian, first published in 1977.

 Aubrey is married and the father of twin girls, owner of a cottage with a fine observatory he built.
 He is more than ready to be back at sea.
-He and Stephen Maturin join a convoy charged with taking two well-located islands in the Indian Ocean from the French.
+He and Stephen Maturin join a convoy charged with taking two strategic islands in the Indian Ocean from the French.
 The mission provides scope for each man to advance in his specialty.

 A review written at first publication found the novel to be written in "language deep with detail and the poetry of fact", appreciating the period detail.
 A later review, written at the reissue, finds the author a graceful writer but sees a difficulty with the novel's structure, building to climaxes that do not occur.
-Others writing at that time saw the novel more as part of the long series, with humour, erudition and "impeccable period detail".
+Others writing at that time saw the novel more as part of the longer series, with humour, erudition and "impeccable period detail".